 If you do end up buying cheese in Italy, most shops and even food stalls will be able to vacuum pack the cheese for you.
 Removing the air eliminates as much risk as possible if the cheese can’t be refrigerated for the trip and helps to prevent spoilage.

 And can you bring salami back from Italy to the US?
 Nope.
-Meat products are banned.
+Meat products are banned but you can still find some authentic ones back home.
 Stock up on aged cheese and book your next trip back.

 Yes, you can bring some cheese from Italy back to America, but I recommend eating as much as possible before you go home.
 To get you started, here’s a cheese lover’s guide to Rome.